GOLD KARAT AND PURITY

 For instance lower karats of gold, such as 10k, have less gold in the alloy, but is more affordable and durable.
 Higher karats like 18k gold, tend to have a higher ratio of gold and hence are softer and more expensive than their 10k karat counterparts.
 14k gold is usually the perfect middle ground between the two, making it popular in jewellery.

 It is impossible to obtain 100% gold with zero impurities, which is why 24 carat gold or 999 gold (gold content of 999.9 parts per thousand) is known as the purest kind of gold.
 999 gold is valuable, yellow in appearance and resistant to tarnish - but not so when it comes to being strong and scratch-proof.
 As the first retailer in Singapore to launch offer 999 pure gold, SK Jewellery turns this prized metal into beautiful gold collectibles like bars and coins as well as intricate and exquisite Si Dian Jin jewellery pieces that are more solid in design and good for investment or keepsake purposes.Discover 999 Pure Gold

-916 gold refers to 91.6 per gram of gold or 22 carat gold, and unlike 999 gold, is much more durable and less likely to suffer scratches.
-Hence, most gold jewellery are usually crafted from 916 gold, as it is easier and much more adaptable when it comes to intricate designs and complex jewellery craftsmanship.
+916 gold refers to 91.6 per gram of gold or 22 karat gold.
+This term represents the percentage of gold present in the gold jewellery, ornament, or coin.
+Any gold jewellery made with 916 gold is made using 91.6% of pure gold, while other metals make up the remaining percentage.
+Essentially, 916 gold is the finest of gold jewellery that can be worn.
+Due to its percentage makeup, 916 gold jewellery is much more durable and less likely to be scratched when compared to 999 gold.
+As such, most gold jewellery are usually crafted from 916 gold, as it is easier and much more adaptable when it comes to intricate designs and complex jewellery craftsmanship.Discover 916 Gold